- 8 Days , 3 Cities

 Japan’s land area stretches from the northernmost island of Hokkaido, close to Russia, to the subtropics of Okinawa.
 The weather varies greatly from region to region, so check the weather forecast for the areas you’ll be traveling to.

 Located in East Asia, Japan is a curved-shaped archipelago with the Sea of Japan along the west coast and the Pacific Ocean along the east coast.
 Its closest neighbors are South Korea, Russia, and Taiwan near the southernmost Okinawan islands known as Yonaguni.
 Comparers often use Germany as a point of reference to describe Japan’s size, but Japan is slightly smaller than the state of California and somewhat larger than the United Kingdom.

-Japan’s land is made up of dense forest and mountainous terrain covering 70 percent of the country, held in place by the Japan Alps —the series of mountain ranges spanning the central area of the main island of Honshu.
+Japan’s land is made up of dense forest and mountainous terrain covering 70 percent of the country.
+It is held in place by the Japan Alps —the series of mountain ranges spanning the central area of the main island of Honshu.
 In some regions of Japan, Kyushu in particular, highly geologically active volcanoes dominate, and eruptions are common.

 You will find many major cities along the coastlines and flat areas—sometimes built on reclaimed land.
 There are many beautiful beaches with some great surfing spots on the country’s peninsula.
 The Boso Peninsula, Izu Peninsula, and Kii Peninsula, among others, and many places for snorkeling and diving.